 After years of complaining about my pores, along with my sebaceous filaments, I’ve actually managed to make my pores look smaller in the past few months.
 The star product?
 The Paula’s Choice Niacinamide 20% Treatment.

-- Mature skin types with stretched or sagging pores due to collagen loss.
-You’ll notice that your pore is shaped more like a tear drop than a circle.
+Mature skin types with stretched or sagging pores due to collagen loss.
+You’ll notice that your pore is shaped more like a tear drop rather than a circle.

-BHA, specifically salicylic acid, has always been the gold standard when it comes to pore care.
+Let’s talk about the glaringly obvious missing ingredient: Salicylic acid, which has always been the gold standard when it comes to pore care.
 However large pores aren’t always hereditary or caused by clogs.

 As we get older, we start to lose collagen and structural proteins that help support our skin.
-With this loss, our skin becomes prone to sagging, kinda like an old rubber band that’s lost its elasticity.
+With this loss, our skin becomes prone to sagging, kind of like an old rubber band that’s lost its elasticity.

 Naturally the skin around our pores will suffer the same structural loss, leading to the sagged tear-drop appearance.